 Moved here in 2001 after studying in Johannesburg and traveling Europe for 2 years, and it has been an awesome change for me.

 From a local's perspective, I have posted 10 things to do in Cape Town on a blog here from:

-Come visit and have a great time! about 6 years agoAnswered by Huntley via Travellr.com
+Come visit and have a great time! over 6 years agoAnswered by Huntley via Travellr.com

 Depends what you are after - you can lounge one one of the fabulous beaches on the Atlantic seaboard, go surfing, clime a mountain, eat in great restaurants etc etc.